yunzhang77/fundulus/4. Data reduction/Sample scripts/README.md

 **Output:** indexed genome .bam files

 ## view_test_superlong.sh
-**Description:** Refining and reducing .bam files to scaffolds and contigs of interest.
+**Description:** Refining and reducing .bam files to scaffolds/contigs of interest.
-      * samtools: merges indexed genome .bam files into one .bam
+      * samtools: merges indexed genome .bam files into one .bam for each sample
                  views each individual scaffold/contig of interest
 **Parameters:**
       * piping views into single merge - `samtools merge -f ${FITH_PATH}`